Tbirney/Perception_Final_Project/readme.md

 ./init_proj.sh
 ```

-Copy the gazebo_models_perception_group_4 to be in your .gazebo folder in your home directory
+Copy the contents of the gazebo_models_perception_group_4 to be in your .gazebo folder in your home directory

 The URDF for the robot is unused but available in this repo.